trickmartini/BEES_Breweries_Case/readme.md

 ### Silver Layer
 1. Ensure data type consistency by transforming fields to their expected types.
 2. Search for inconsistent records, such as those with `null` values in critical fields (`id`, `country`, `state`, `city`, or `brewery_type`), as these fields are essential for this specific workflow.
+3. Since this validation is part of the Airflow DAG execution process, any test failures result in a failed DAG execution.
+This ensures that incorrect or incomplete data is not delivered to subsequent layers, maintaining data integrity and reliability.

 # Useful Commands